tabrez1991/Crop-Image/README.md

 In index.html copy the same code as above.
 Remove your `index.js` and `index.css` and add `bootstrap.css` in css folder.

-## Run
+## Run android

-Run `$ cordova run android` to execute the program in your iphone or emulator.
+Run `$ cordova run android` to execute the program in your android phone or emulator.